mikkosiikaniemi/untappd-beer-search/README.md

 - [ ] Taxonomies for beer type, ABV, country, brewery etc.
 - [ ] Search for multiple beers at once (textarea input instead of text)
 - [ ] Import data from [Alko](https://www.alko.fi/valikoimat-ja-hinnasto/hinnasto) (as CSV) and match the corresponding Untappd beer ID
+- [ ] Replace jQuery with native JavaScript